 A cost considered reasonable if, in its nature and amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
 A cost is considered necessary if it meets an existing, documented need.
 A cost is considered allocable if the goods or services being purchased are chargeable or assignable in accordance with relative benefits received and consideration should be given as to whether the cost is being incurred specifically for that federal program and necessary for operation of the program.
 WCSD 21st Century funds will only be used to pay for authorized items and activities to meet the needs of participating students and families.
 Purchases must be openly negotiated and/or researched so as to provide the best quality, price, and service for the students, including contracts with organizations to provide services.
 All purchases must be approved by the Project Director prior to purchase, and be purchased via the P.O. process underneath the fiscal agency's internal controls.
 Costs will conform with federal law and grant terms, be incurred in accordance of the preapproved budgets, and be consistent with state and local policies and procedures that apply uniformly to both federally financed and other activities of the non-federal entity.
 Costs are tracked through budgets which are set up with specific items and services to be paid from each line.
+The budgets are set up in the local accounting system - MUNIS - and must match the approved budget in the Consolidated App.
+Budget Amendments must be approved by the Project Director, Superintendent, Co-applicant (if applicable) and GaDOE.
 Schools are not given access to 21st CCLC budgets to make purchases without going through the Project Director, nor are they given access to certain lines such as personnel and benefits.
 If the school wants to buy something not specifically named in the grant it must be approved by the Project Director.